 VSL3, a combination probiotics product, showed promise in an open-label study for constipation-predominant IBS and slow-transit constipation at a dose of 450 billion CFU twice per day for 12 weeks.

 One thing that's important to notice about the research on probiotics is that there wasn't just one particular probiotic species that was able to provide relief for constipation.
 There were many.
 This illustrates the concept that it takes a village of microbes to be healthy, and that what works for one person may not work for another because we are all unique individuals.

 However, here's a train of thought to consider.
-Since Bifidobacterium live predominantly in the colon, and since constipation is predominantly a problem that occurs in the colon, Bifidobacterium species like B. bifidum, B. longum, B. animalis and B. infantis are a good place to start.
+Since Bifidobacterium live predominantly in the colon, and since constipation is predominantly a problem that occurs in the colon, Bifidobacterium species like B. bifidum, B. longum, B. animalis , B. infantis and B. lactis (which is part of B. animalis) are a good place to start.

 Pair up the bifidos with raw foods with fiber, with cultured/probiotic foods and drinks (especially some homemade sauerkraut) and some Lactobacillus and you probably have a winning combination for many occurrences of constipation.
 Of course if you have any medical condition, be sure to talk this over with your doctor.

 Always read ingredient labels before purchasing, but some low-dosage Bifidobacterium and/or Lactobacillus probiotic combination supplements (so you can slowly start changing the flora in your colon) that you may wish to consider are:

 Probifia Pearls (links to my review of them)